Free Legal Guides

 The Equality Act 2010 protects nine characteristics: age, disability, gender reassignment, marriage/civil partnership, pregnancy/maternity, race, religion/belief, sex, and sexual orientation.

-Section 8 Eviction: Grounds and How to Respond
+Section 8 Eviction: Grounds, New Rules, and How to Respond

 Tenant Deposit Rights: Protection, Deductions & Claims